 Architecture team should have strong authority and mandate from the management.
 As company can have other strong skilled and experienced developers then it should be clearly expressed by the management and explained to developers what are the Architecture Team responsibilities.
 The interactions and rules should be clearly defined (so eg. said that dev teams are obliged to contact the architect team while doing the new design).
 That will reduce the chance for confusion and disagreements.

 Architecture team shouldn’t block the teams’ creativity and not be a bottleneck in the design process.
-Teams should be responsible for the design of the features, but they should consult in the early phases of the design architecture team to ensure compliance with architecture and catch early any obvious flaws in the designs.
-If the development team puts off the architecture team’s design review until the final feature design then sometimes it’s too late to reject the design as development team put already too much effort into it.
+The development teams should be responsible for the design of the features.
+However, they should consult in the early phases of the design with the architecture team to ensure compliance with architecture and catch early any obvious flaws in the designs.
+If the development team puts off the architecture team’s design review until the final feature design then sometimes it may be too late to reject the design as development team put already too much effort into it.
 It can cause confusion in what is to be the design of the feature and put people on the defensive.
 An early review as the feature is being designed can lead to an over all clearer picture of the features intent in the overall architecture.
-I think that having clear recommendation and best practices will help teams to provide their own design that is properly put into the architecture boundaries.
-If the designed feature is more complex then the architect may join the development team as a member of the team, not taking a leadership role, in their design efforts to provide a hands-on working relationship.
+I think that having clear recommendations and an organizations defined best practices will help the development teams to provide a feature design that is properly mitered into the architecture boundaries.
+If the feature to be designed is exorbitantly complex then an architect may join the development team as a member of the team, not taking a leadership role, in their design efforts to provide a hands-on working relationship.

 Architecture team should work closely with management, PMs, POs to understand the product priorities (and potentially help in the shaping of them).
 An architecture, or a working one at minimum, cannot be created in the vacuum, without context from which to design it is not practical to build quality software.
-Architecture, in order to be applicable, needs to be forward thinking, without the knowledge of what will come next, it’s not possible to provide durable architecture.
+Architecture, in order to be applicable, needs to be forward thinking, without the knowledge of what is to come it is not feasible to furnish/supply durable architecture.

 Architecture team should proactively work with the developers to understand their pain points, explain and present the architecture decisions (eg. through the meetups).
 They should also actively ask for constructive criticism from the developers.

 Architecture team should be responsible for continuously reviewing the application of the designed patterns.
-In their role as architects and development team advisors the architecture team should review designs, verify the PRs, ensure unit testing is implemented and complete and make random checks of the codebase (eg. to catch that there are multiple implementations of the Graph API code).
-Architecture team should also verify that features are properly documented (eg. common libraries, samples, features in the code).
+In their role as architects and development team advisors the architecture team should review designs, verify the PRs, ensure unit testing is implemented and complete and make random checks of the codebase (eg. to catch that there are NOT multiple implementations of the Graph API code).
+The architecture team should also verify that features are properly documented (eg. common libraries, samples, features in the code).
 In this review capacity the architect responsible for a particular feature implementation along with the architecture lead should work with the development team lead(s) to discuss variants from the architecture and code base duplicity and/or potential misdirection.
 The architecture team should NOT play the role of code police and be a deterrent to software development

 Architecture team should not assume that once designed architecture will be always up to date.
 Architecture team should reevaluate if the design assumptions are still applicable.
 They should make sure that architecture is evolving together with the business requirements.